edgwatson1/100-days-of-code/log.md

 Need more practice mapping over objects/arrays to render, and need to work out how to create infinite scroll effect and keeping pulling data from API as the user scrolls.

 **Link to work:**: https://gist.github.com/edgwatson1/c77c107ca91c046c052c13e395094071

+### Day 4: Jan 22nd, 2020
+ MySQL with Express practice, using on delete req to propogate with ON DELETE CASCADE.

+**Thoughts:**: Need more practice building dbs with many tables using foreign keys.
+Referential Actions important to understand when designing dbs.
+In mySQL there is ON DELETE CASCADE, ON UPDATE CASCADE, SET NULL, NO ACTION, SET DEFAULT.
+Documentation here: https://dev.mysql.com/doc/refman/8.0/en/create-table-foreign-keys.html